-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2025.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for students applying for Fall 2026.

 Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

-SAT or ACT Х
+SAT or ACT X

 ACT Only

 SAT Only

+SAT Only

-C8B Has been removed from the CDS.
+С8В Has been removed from the CDS.

 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising ?
+C8D In addition, does your in stitution use applic ants' test scores fo or academic advisir ng?

 X Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term 1-Aug
+C8E Latest date by which SA T or ACT scores m nust be received fo or fall-term 8/1

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):
+C8F If necessary, use this sp students, or if tests are r student academic backg not required of som ne students due to differences by aca demic program,

+ACT):